 If a volume has an AWS Marketplace product code:

-The volume can only be attached to the root device of a stopped instance.
+The volume can only be attached to a stopped instance.

 You must be subscribed to the AWS Marketplace code that is on the volume.